khatiwadasaurav/heroku-fun/readme.md

-This is a merge conflict test2
+This is a merge conflict test and this is going to resolve changes